Azure/azure-monitor-baseline-alerts/docs/content/patterns/alz/Resources/Known-Issues.md

 >
 > ### Cause
 >
-> When action group(s) and alert processing rule(s) are deployed, they get the subscription name as part of their display name.
-If the subscription in which they are about to be deployed contains invalid characters in the name, this will make the remediation task failing with a the misleading error reported above.
+> When action groups and alert processing rules are deployed, the subscription name is included in their display names.
+If the subscription name contains invalid characters, the deployment will fail, resulting in the misleading error mentioned above.
->

 > ### Resolution
 >
-> Rename the subscription to avoid invalid characters.
-A list of supported characters for any resource can be found on the [Naming rules and restrictions for Azure resources](https://learn.microsoft.com/en-us/azure/azure-resource-manager/management/resource-name-rules) public documentation page.
-As an example that you can find in the referenced documentation, the alert suppression rules only allow alphanumerics, underscores, and hyphens as valid characters and at the beginning of the same page, alphanumeric is referring to:
+> Rename the subscription to exclude invalid characters.
+Refer to the [Naming rules and restrictions for Azure resources](https://learn.microsoft.com/en-us/azure/azure-resource-manager/management/resource-name-rules) for a list of supported characters.
+For instance, alert suppression rules only permit alphanumeric characters, underscores, and hyphens.
+Specifically, alphanumeric characters include:
 >
 > - **_a_** through **_z_** (lowercase letters)
 > - **_A_** through **_Z_** (uppercase letters)
 > - **_0_** through **_9_** (numbers)
 >
-> After the subscription is renamed correctly, run the remediation
+> After renaming the subscription correctly, rerun the remediation.

 ## Failed to edit action group(s)

-> Editing a previously deployed action group is returning a misleading error in the Azure portal page.
+> Editing a previously deployed action group is returning a misleading error in the Azure portal.
 >
 > ![Api-version required error](../../media/api-version_required.png)
 >
 > ### Error includes
 >
-> The error message appearing in the Azure portal includes the following message:
+> The error includes the following message:
 >
 > ```TEXT
 > The api-version query parameter (?api-version=) is required for all requests.
 (Code: MissingApiVersionParameter)